 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
 WE EARN FROM ADVERTISING FEES PAID BY RETAILERS ON QUALIFYING PURCHASES.

-Stihl BR 450 vs Husqvarna 360BT - The differences
+Stihl BR 450 vs Husqvarna 360BT - The Differences

 Further down the page, you'll find some explanations regarding the key similarities and differences between the Husqvarna 360BT and the Stihl BR 450.